 About Campus Recreation

-Campus Recreation promotes well-being in the UC Davis community through personal development and involvement in our dynamic programs, services and facilities.
+Campus Recreation enhances well-being and the educational experience in the UC Davis community through personal development and involvement in our dynamic programs, services and facilities.

 We create an inclusive and engaging environment that inspires passion, excellence and a healthy quality of life.